 Try different lengths to see what works best for your audience.

 You might find that shorter captions generate more engagement than longer ones.

 Use Grammarly to check for any spelling mistakes or grammar issues.

-You can also copy and paste your caption into Wordcounter if you want to see how many words it has.
+You can also copy and paste your caption into Wordcounter to see how many words it has.

 How To Add Emojis

 Many businesses are finding that the use of emojis is increasing engagement on social network platforms.

 Emojis, if appropriately used, can add a lot of personality and emotion to your captions, which may be why people engage with them more than plain text.

 The most popular emojis for Instagram posts are the following: